 Hi, your problem is definitely one I've run into personally.
 When I first began using memory techniques for school, I found them clunky to use and not nearly as effective as I wanted them to be.
 They in fact seemed to be hindering learning, as you describe.
 I was allowing the "memorization process" to distract me from truly understanding the material.
 I do, however, think these problems are solvable.
 I'm currently a medical student like you, entering my third year, and after a few years of experimentation I've gotten to a point where I now find memory techniques extremely valuable.
 Here are what I consider the key realizations I made along the way:

 1. *Don't encode everything using images*: I don't mnemonically encode most of what I can intuitively understand.
 The goal is to maintain an optimal mix of understanding/intuition coupled with memory techniques as a supplement.
 If I can understand the mechanisms underlying a process or disease, that's what I want.
 And that even goes for terms or concepts I feel in the moment I can learn quickly by rote.
 Memory palaces are just learning tools, and—it sounds obvious but it's worth saying—they shouldn't be used for their own sake.
+The techniques are not fully generalizable, but they can be helpful as-needed tools.
 Use them when they're natural and effective, and don't when they aren't.
 They're really just there to help me keep the vast swath of material straight, and to help me recall unintuitive yet important details.
 If you over-make images, you'll soon find that, after some time with the material, half of your images will be useless.
 They'll be encoding information you now find intuitive and easy-to-remember on your own.
 I try to ask myself: in a few weeks, when I've gotten a better handle on the material, which images will still be valuable to me?
 From the get-go, those are the only images I want to make.
+For many topics, I only create memory palace images when I've actually missed a practice question, and the missed material is ideal for memory palaces (eg, hard-to-remember, acronym-unfriendly lists).
 Another way to say this is that I "memorize" as little as possible.
-In this way, I minimize (that's the goal anyway) my reliance on memorization to the detriment of my problem-solving ability.
+In this way, I minimize my reliance on memorization to the detriment of my problem-solving ability.
 The bottom line is that effective learning requires critical thinking about the concepts at play.
 If you're spending loads of time creating images and "memorizing" everything without critical thinking, it should come as no surprise that learning suffers.

 (Also see: "Should I try to encode or memorize everything with memory techniques?" on our Tips page)